inarkky/cg-puzzles/README.md

 # cg-puzzles
-solution for some of the puzzles from codingame
+Solutions for some of the puzzles from codingame